GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *Detection Decoding*

-The employed #acr("DoA") encoding presented in @sec:ssl:multi_source:method:doa_repr presents several advantages.
+The employed #doa encoding presented in @sec:ssl:multi_source:method:doa_repr presents several advantages.
 Namely, thanks to its flexibility, it allows for representing an arbitrary number of sources.
 Also, it enables the formulation of the multi-source #acr("SSL") problem as a simple regression task.
-However, to extract of set of actual #acr("DoA") values, one has to explicitly process the obtained spatial spectra.
+However, to extract the set of actual #doa values, one has to explicitly process the obtained spatial spectra.
 This is achieved by detecting the peaks in the network output.
-The index of local maxima higher than a threshold #xi-doa serve as the #acr("DoA") predictions:
+The index of local maxima higher than a threshold #xi-doa serve as the #doa predictions:
 $
   hat(y) (hat(o), #xi-doa) = {
     phi.alt_i: